-White, male gumshoes need not apply: Inside USA’s ‘Briarpatch’ and its refreshing take on noir
+White male gumshoes need not apply: Inside USA’s ‘Briarpatch’ and its refreshing take on noir

 “I sat back and I read what I had written and I said to myself, why is [Allegra] so cold?
 And then I took another step back and I said, why am I wondering that, when Benjamin Dill was a classic noir hero and a little bit hard-boiled and cold?”
 Greenwald says.
 “Why am I wondering why a woman can’t be more emotional?
 What does that say about me and my own sense of biases?”

-“And,” he adds.
-“I was writing it during the backdrop of our last nightmare presidential election.”
+“And,” he adds, “I was writing it during the backdrop of our last nightmare presidential election.”

 During the debates between Hillary Clinton and Donald Trump—and the subsequent hot takes and media coverage surrounding them—Greenwald felt what he was really watching was “a woman who was unable to be any emotion in any direction or else she would be pounced on.”